judebarakat99/dissertation/README.md

 CNN_identify_cuts is to train a model to identify the cuts on the suture mat using the realsense camera through CNN code

-Added carete_dataset to create a dataset of the suture pad under different lightings to be used for ML code
+carete_dataset is to create a dataset of the suture pad under different lightings to be used for ML code